 Many contemporary roofing systems are rated for hail resistance.
-The scale is generally 1 thru 4, which conveys the size of hail that has been tested on sample of roofing material to let you the consumer know what the given material can withstand.
-With that said, roofs and siding on your home are continually vulnerable to hail damage, especially in hail-prone states such as Texas, Oklahoma, Colorado, Kansas, Wyoming, and other areas.
-Fortunately, restoration of a hail-damaged roof is both attainable and economically feasible.via RCRoofingOK.com
+The scale is generally 1 thru 4, which conveys the size of hail that has been tested on sample of roofing material to let you the consumer know what the given material can withstand.via RCRoofingOK.com

 Diagnosing The Problem